 This cleaning method is best suited to wrought iron garden furniture.

 If your iron garden furniture has rust, you must deal with it promptly.
-Not doing so will result in excessive damages over time.
+Neglecting this will result in excessive damage over time.
 So, grab some sanding material to remove rusty patches and cracked paint from the surface.
 This may require some exertion, but it’ll be worth it!
 Once complete, you can wipe off the dust using a damp cloth or rinse it using the hose again.

 Nylon-bristled brush or sweeping brush

 This method is best suited to cast aluminium garden furniture.
-Aluminium is not at risk of rust like iron but is at risk of indents during weather exposure.
+Aluminium is not vulnerable to rust like iron, but is at risk of indents during weather exposure.
 Luckily, aluminium is easy to clean.

-Brush away any leaves, droppings etc., with a nylon-bristled brush or sweeping brush (whichever you use is down to you).
+Brush away any leaves, droppings, etc., with a nylon-bristled brush or sweeping brush (whichever you choose is up to you).
 Once that’s done, you can rinse the debris from the surface using a hose.

 After that, grab some hot, soapy water and use a nylon-bristled brush (an old toothbrush is also great for this!) to scrub away the grime the hose did not remove.
 Rinse the furniture again after cleaning is complete.

 Using homemade cleaning products is possible for indents on aluminium.
 Use a soft cloth to dip in water mixed with white vinegar solution (wearing gloves as you do so).
-With that in mind, do not use abrasive materials.
+With that in mind, avoid using abrasive materials.
 These could scratch the aluminium.

 How to clean plastic garden furniture